menu

 Demographics

-The education level of El Paso citizens is a little higher than the average for US cities and towns: 21.51% of adults in El Paso have at least a bachelor's degree.
+The population of El Paso overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in El Paso, 21.51% have at least a bachelor's degree.

 The per capita income in El Paso in 2022 was $28,597, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $114,388 for a family of four.
 However, El Paso contains both very wealthy and poor people as well.